 (Reference the news from a couple of years ago about the Dakota Access Oil Pipeline as regards the Standing Rock Tribe as just one example.
 Hasn't the government done enough to these people?)

 I served in the US Marine Corps, enlisting at age 17.
 I carried a rifle in Vietnam for two years, and yet I feel no need for self aggrandizement.
 I have fought under and for,

 and bled for the same flag under which those people in North Dakota live.
 Should the United States stop raising the National Ensign because of what it represents to just a few?

 I state resoundingly NO!
 The Stars and Bars and the Stars and Stripes represent independence to some and oppression to others.

 I am a patriot.
-I have (and if need arises) and will take up arms again in defence of the flag and country I hold most dear.
-To that offended reader I would say
+I have and will, if need arises, take up arms again in defence of the flag and country I hold most dear.
+To that offended reader I would say:

 people hold different views as regards the symbols in our lives, some that we may not agree with.
 Vehemently!
 But is that not a right that you and I swore holy oath to defend?

 No one in my own line ever owned a slave.
 I find the idea repulsive that one person should think they have the right to "own" another.